surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 4. 4 [variant]{.h} [64, 65\] is the variant type.
 5. 5 [random_c]{.h} [66, 127\] is random data.

-Another simple way to visualize it, its just to paint the inclusive first bit number of every group.
+Another simple way to visualize it, is just to paint the inclusive first bit number of every group.

 ::CustomImage
 ---